micans/pick/README.md

 rl::,reflen         rl::3^seqlen,map
 ```

-The number of reference bases not covered beyond the alignment can be expressed
+The number of reference bases not covered beyond the 3' end of the alignment can be expressed
 as `reflen - (refstart + refcov) + 1` and can thus be computed as follows.

 `pick --sam nbeyond::,reflen,refstart,refcov,add,sub^1add`

 Make sure to use `samtools view -h` to include header information so that `reflen` is available.
 Should a sequence name not be found in the `seqlen` dictionary the value `0` is returned for the sequence length.
-In this case pick currently issues an error only if `reflen` is used (and not if `3^seqlen,map` is used).
+In this case pick currently issues an error only if `reflen` is used (not in case `3^seqlen,map` is used).

 Pick has a few other/older operators that support parsing of SAM columns.
 For now this pertains specifically to the CIGAR
 string in the sixth column.
 Below `<cigaritems>` is a user-defined subset of `MINDSHP=X`, the different